 Women were also more likely to report always having to live paycheck to paycheck (nearly 54 percent), while men were more likely to report never living paycheck to paycheck (almost 74 percent).

 Regardless of when you learn about financial security or where those lessons come from, the most important thing is that you understand how money really works.
 From debt and interest rates to the stock market and investing, your financial education can be the difference between earning enough to live comfortably (and saving a little on the side) and being forced to live paycheck to paycheck to cover life's expenses.

-While most Americans live in some form of debt, you can still take steps today to secure your financial future.
+While most Americans have some form of debt, you can still take steps today to secure your financial future.
 Learning how to budget appropriately, save in addition to paying bills and costs, and investing savings can create financial stability that pays you back in money and peace of mind.
 You can't put a price on that.

-We surveyed 2,000 people in the U.S. to find out how they learned about personal finance, how prepared they were for their current financial situation, and their current debt levels to explore how finance education may lead to less debt and financial struggles.
+We surveyed 2,000 people in the U.S. to find out how they learned about personal finance, how prepared they were for their current financial situation, and their current debt levels to explore how financial education may lead to less debt and financial struggles.